 - There is strong evidence that the presence of gum disease can result in lower birth weights for newborns.

 Dr. Shainbrown’s recommended treatment for your case of gum disease will depend on its severity.
-In mild instances, more frequent cleanings and more diligent oral hygiene routine at home may be all it takes to reverse any ill effects.
+In mild instances, more frequent dental cleanings and more diligent oral hygiene routine at home may be all it takes to reverse any ill effects.
 With moderate cases of gum disease, he can provide root scaling and planing, which is an in-depth, professional cleaning that removes bacteria under the gumline and smoothes out the tooth roots.
 When faced with severe periodontal damage, surgical intervention may be required.